Fwep/Fwep.github.io/src/content/featured/project03/index.md

   - Action Cable
 ---

 Workplace communication application taking inspiration from the Slack website.
-Utilizes realtime communication via the WebSockets protocol in the ActionCable library.
+Allows for full-duplex communication via the WebSockets protocol and the ActionCable module.